B-UMMI/NS-1/README.md

  	- db.create_all()
  	- exit()

-5. Having exited the python shell, you should now be able to run the application with: './run.py' (if needed set permissions: )
+5. Having exited the python shell, you should now be able to run the application with: './run.py' (if needed set permissions: chmod a+x run.py)

 6. You can now open a new terminal and use curl to test if the application is working: 'curl -i  http://localhost:5000/NS' properly.
 You can check more curl examples within the 'app/resources/resources.py' file associated with each GET/POST methods.